pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1231 Local Environment

+Today I notice that do your code that depends on a database or a server thinking to replace these dependencies for example with docker containers that run in your local machine is great.
+The problem with developed in a development environment is that you attach your code to work only in the development environment.
+Mock for example a database in the development process is important.
+Test Driven Development is your best friend in these cases.

 ##### Day 1128-1229-1230 Learning Security

 On the weekend we continue reading the Security Engineering book I have a great progress in the book.
 Monday I improve my English and continue reading also today I start to use ChatGPT while write code, ChatGPT help to create testing and give me ideas about what I do, coding using ChatGPT is funny.